 - Platform scraper

 - Test Dental Model/Arch for checking aligner/retainer fitment

 This calibration process is intended for printing models horizontally, flat on the build plate.

 Please ensure that the material that is being calibrated is well mixed, and that the glass surfaces on the printer are completely clean and spot free.
 It is critical that all optical surfaces are free of any streaks, smudges, dust, resin, or fingerprints.

 The first steps are to create a baseline calibration before proceeding.
 We want to ensure that the projector intensity, as well as the X and Y scaling are as close to factory specifications.

 1. Perform the Fit and Tolerance calibration via the Material Fine Tuning menu in RayWare.
-This calibration has the greatest effect on the fitment of the aligners/retainers around the teeth themselves, and this will ensure that the printer's Projector Intensity is calibrated to the correct level.
-This settings is comparable to the brightness setting on a TV; it does not affect the distance from molar to molar, only the localized brightness of each layer.
-This is the setting that we will most likely need to adjust later.
+This calibration has the greatest effect on the fitment of the aligners/retainers around the teeth themselves, and this will ensure that the printer's Exposure Length is calibrated to the correct level.
+This settings is similar to the brightness setting on a TV; it does not affect the distance from molar to molar, only the localized brightness of each layer.
 Here is an example below with a single layer from a standard dental arch:

 Projector intensity at a 5: